by Trey Yeatts

 It’s a Rorschach test, isn’t it?
-What do you see? –I see a dismal film ahead. –Yup.
-Got one.
-Yup.
+What do you see? –I see a dismal film ahead. –Yep.
+That one.
+Yep.

 The Rorschach inkblot test, developed by psychologist Hermann Rorschach, is a diagnostic tool that was used widely in the 1940s and ‘50s.
 It fell into disfavor because many clinicians felt it was too subjective, although in recent years it has enjoyed renewed popularity.
 The test consists of a series of abstract shapes, or inkblots, on cards; the subject reports what images he or she sees in the blots.

 Y’know, it kind of looks like Jackson Pollock did the background paintings. –Yeah, after the car accident.

 Jackson Pollock (1912-1956) was an American painter known for the famous “drip” technique that he used to create his best-known works.
 He was killed in a single-car accident (along with one of his passengers) while driving drunk near his home in Long Island, New York.

 Hey, Gus Trichinosis in charge of undercooked pork!